-4.4 Co-integration Test
+Co-integration Test

-Two or more variables seem to be co-integrated when there is long-term association, according to Engle (1987).
+Two or more variables seem to be co-integrated when there is long-term association, according to Engel (1987).
 In order to keep the long-run information intact, modeling time series through co-integration is appropriate.
-Results from the unit root tests showed that all the series were I(I).
+Results from the unit root tests showed that all the series are I (I).
 This might indicate that the series might be co-integrated and therefore needs to be tested in order to avoid the problem of spurious estimates.

-The Johansen co-integration analysis was used to establish the nature of the combination between the variables and assess their co-integration.
-If two time series variables were integrated to the first order, I(1), a linear combination may occur between the variables which can be integrated to the first order, I(1), Engle (1987).
-The technique outcomes are shown in Table 4.
+The Johansen co-integration analysis is used to establish the nature of the combination between the variables and assess their co-integration.
+If two time series variables are integrated to the first order, I(1), a linear combination may occur between the variables which can be integrated to the first order, I(1), Engel (1987).
+The technique outcomes are shown in table 3